janpaepke/ScrollMagic/README.md

 ##About the Author

-I am a freelance Art Director based in Vienna, Austria (soon Lausanne, Switzerland).
+I am a freelance Art Director based in Lausanne, Switzerland.
 I started this project to intensify my knowledge of javascript.

 [Check out my website](http://www.janpaepke.de) or [Follow me on Twitter](http://twitter.com/janpaepke)